Underwriters Laboratories Partners with the International Fire Safety Consortium and UMD to Address Global Fire Safety Challenges

 The IFSC engages in research, education, training, and collaboration with industry, non-profit organizations, and governments worldwide to tackle the most urgent and emerging fire safety issues and help save lives.
 The IFSC was launched by five leading academic institutions in fire safety research and education: University of Maryland, University of Edinburgh, University of Melbourne, Lund University, and University of Queensland.
 All five of the founding partner universities are members of the Universitas 21 Global Network, a worldwide network of research-intensive universities that empowers its members to share excellence, collaborate across borders, and nurture global knowledge exchange.
 The IFSC has brought aboard additional academic research partners, including Ghent University.
 The Consortium is building an expansive network of partnerships comprised of industry, non-profit organizations, and academic research institutions.

-This latest partnership will establish UL as a Non-Profit Partner of the IFSC.
-UL will collaborate with IFSC members on fire safety education, research, and knowledge exchange.
+This latest partnership will establish Underwriters Laboratories as a non-profit partner of the IFSC.
+Underwriters Laboratories will collaborate with IFSC members on fire safety education, research, and knowledge exchange.